Research Robots Humanoid Applications Industries Technology Contact

 Manufacturing Assembly

-In automotive assembly lines, mobile platforms carry heavy chassis.
-High-resolution wheel odometry ensures synchronization with the assembly line speed.
+In car assembly lines, mobile platforms haul hefty chassis, and high-res wheel odometry keeps them perfectly synced with the line speed.

 Frequently Asked Questions